Devonta Freeman: New York Giants

-On September 23, 2020, Freeman signed a one-year, $3 million contract with the New York Giants.
-In Week 5, against the Cowboys, he recorded his first rushing touchdown as a Giant in the 34–37 loss.
-On November 13, 2020, he was placed on injured reserve with an ankle injury.
-He was placed on the reserve/COVID-19 list by the team on December 5, 2020, and moved back to injured reserve on December 17.
-He was designated to return from injured reserve the next day, and began practicing with the team again.
-He did not return before the end of the regular season, and the Giants waived Freeman on January 7, 2021.
-He appeared in five games and totaled 54 carries for 172 rushing yards and one rushing touchdown to go along with seven receptions for 58 receiving yards.
+On November 13, Freeman was placed on injured reserve with an ankle injury.
+He was placed on the reserve/COVID-19 list on December 5, and was moved back to injured reserve 12 days later.
+Freeman was designated to return from injured reserve on December 18 and began practicing with the team again.
+However, he did not return before the end of the regular season and was waived on January 7, 2021.

+Freeman finished the 2020 season with 54 carries for 172 yards and a touchdown to go along with seven receptions for 58 yards in five games and four starts.

 Buffalo Bills

-On January 12, 2021, Freeman was signed to the practice squad of the Buffalo Bills.
-His practice squad contract with the team expired after the season on February 1, 2021.
+On January 12, 2021, Freeman was signed to the Buffalo Bills' practice squad.
+His practice squad contract with the team expired after the season on February 1.

 New Orleans Saints

-Freeman signed with the New Orleans Saints on August 1, 2021.
-He was released by the Saints on August 31.
+On August 1, 2021, Freeman signed with the New Orleans Saints.
+He was released by New Orleans on August 31.

 Baltimore Ravens

 On September 9, 2021, the Baltimore Ravens signed Freeman on their practice squad following injuries to J. K. Dobbins, Justice Hill, and Gus Edwards.
-On September 16, 2021, the Ravens signed Freeman to their active roster following the release of Trenton Cannon.
-In the 2021 season, Freeman appeared in 16 of the 17 games and recorded 133 carries for 576 rushing yards and five rushing touchdowns to go along with 34 receptions for 190 receiving yards and one receiving touchdown.
+Exactly a week later, the Ravens signed Freeman to their active roster after Trenton Cannon was released.